PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 - External display.
   If your display doesn't have a mini HDMI connector you will also need a [Mini HDMI to HDMI converter](https://a.co/d/6N815N9) if your external display has HDMI input
 - Ethernet cable
-- Mouse and keyboard (the baseboard has 4 USB ports exposed from Jetson, to of which are USB 3.0)
+- Mouse and keyboard (the baseboard has 4 USB ports exposed from Jetson, two of which are USB 3.0)

 :::